Death In Service Insurance UK 2024

 • Group Health Insurance

-Pays for private healthcare, offering your staff the best treatment exactly when they need it, potentially getting them back to work faster.
+Business Health Insurance covers private healthcare, offering your staff speedy access to treatment exactly when they need it, potentially getting them back to work faster

 • Group Income Protection

-Also known as Group Sick Pay Insurance, it pays out a proportion of your workers’ wages if they can’t work due to accident or sickness.
+Also known as Group Sick Pay Insurance, Group Income Protection Insurance pays out a proportion of your workers’ wages if they can’t work due to accident or sickness.
 It works alongside and complements your company’s sick pay policy

 • Group Critical Illness Insurance

-Critical Illness Cover pays out a lump sum to your staff should they become critically ill with an illness listed in the policy.
-The most common claims are for cancer, heart attacks and strokes.
+A Critical Illness benefit pays out a lump sum to your staff should they become critically ill with an illness listed in the policy.
+The most common claims are for cancer, heart attacks, and strokes.

-Interested in knowing more about the workplace benefits you can provide to your team?
-Speak to an independent financial adviser, like one of our Drewberry™ experts.
-Give us a call on 02074425880 or email help@drewberry.co.uk.
+Want to know more about the workplace benefits you can offer your team?
+Speak to one of our expert benefits consultants today by calling 02074425880 or email help@drewberry.co.uk.

-Who Are The Best UK Group Death In Service Providers in 2023?
+Who Are The Best UK Group Death In Service Benefit Providers In 2024?

-As an independent Employee Benefits consultancy, we work with all the top UK insurers.
-We’re here to do all the heavy lifting, sourcing you quotes from the best group insurers, including:
+As an independent employee benefits consultancy, we work with all the top UK insurers.
+We’re here to do all the heavy lifting for you, sourcing quotes from the best group insurers, including:

 • Aviva